garidium/g-ffl-checkout/README.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 ==Description==
 ==Built by a FFL, for FFL's.
+This plugin will add a FFL search & selection widget to your checkout page for products requiring FFL Shipment.==
-This plugin will help streamline the firearm purchasing and fulfillment processes.== It was built to support my business, and I know it will help yours as well.
+It was built to support my business, and I know it will help yours as well.
 See the plugin in-action on [garidium.com](https://garidium.com).

 ==Feature Highlights:==